udacity/CarND-Capstone/README.md

 This is the project repo for the Autonomous Wizards team from the *inaugural* (July 7th - October 16th, 2017) cohort of the Udacity Self Driving Car Engineer Nanodegree final & capstone project for said Nanodegree, alternately titled "System Integration" & "Programming a Real Self Driving Car".
-For more information about the project, see the project introduction [here--note: **massive** "paywall", you have to be registered for the 3rd Term of said Nanodegree, cost is $2400, and passing the prior two terms / 10 projects](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).
+For more information about the project, see the project introduction [here--note: **massive** "paywall", you have to be registered for the 3rd Term of said Nanodegree, total cost for said activity being $2400, plus having passed the prior two terms / 10 projects](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

 A video showing a complete run of the virtual track in the simulator by our current--as of October 10th, 2017--version of our repo can be found here, at this [link to YouTube video--or just \<ctrl\>click (to open in a new tab) on thumbail below, same link](https://youtu.be/zUsNETAbcLU)

 [![Autonomous Wizards lap in Carla-Simulator](video/Screenshot%202017-10-10%2010:00:31.png)](https://youtu.be/zUsNETAbcLU)

+Introducing Team Autonomous Wizards (Members in alphabetical order):

+Juan Carlos Ortiz ortizjuan2@gmail.com
+Chuck S. chuck_s_@outlook.com
+Ezra J. Schroeder ezra.schroeder@gmail.com
+Christian Sousa neocsr@gmail.com
+Calvenn Tsuu calvenn.tsuu@gmail.com

 ### Native Installation